Kikai, Japan: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Ensure that you get the right type.
-Many adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct kind.
+Most adapters available are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 Power bank for devices